-Active Passive Usage (a) I walked to school yesterday. (b)John lived in Paris This house was built last year.
-This car was sold three days The simple past indicates that an activity or situation began and ended at a particular time in the past.
+Active Passive Usage (a) I walked to school yesterday. (b)John lived in Paris for ten years, but now he lives in Rome. © I bought a new car three days ago.
+This house was built last year.
+This car was sold three days ago.
+The simple past indicates that an activity or situation began and ended at a particular time in the past.

-(d) Rita stood under a When a strange noise was If a sentence contains when tree when it began to heard, Rita got up to and has the simple past in rain. investigate. both clauses, the action in (e)When Mrs. Chu heard a strange noise, she got up to investigate. when the cup was dropped, the coffee spilled on my lap. the when clause happens first.
+(d) Rita stood under a When a strange noise was If a sentence contains when tree when it began to heard, Rita got up to and has the simple past in rain. investigate. both clauses, the action in (e)When Mrs. Chu heard a strange noise, she got up to investigate.
+When the cup was dropped, the coffee spilled on my lap. the when clause happens first.
 In (d): 1st: The rain began.
 2nd: She stood under a tree.